sequelize/umzug/README.md

 Umzug is a framework-agnostic migration tool for Node.
 It provides a clean API for running and rolling back tasks.

-_Note: master represents the next major version of umzug, v3, currently in beta.
+_Note: master represents the next major version of umzug - v3 - which is currently in beta.
 For the stable version, please refer to the [v2.x branch](https://github.com/sequelize/umzug/tree/v2.x)._

 ## Highlights